For the given polynomial function, use the remainder theorem to f... | Channels for Pearson+

 4. Polynomial Functions Dividing Polynomials

-For the given polynomial function, use the remainder theorem to find f(3).
+For the given polynomial function, use the remainder theorem to find f(-4).
 Write the coordinates of the respective point on the graph of the function f(x).

-For the given polynomial function, use the remainder theorem to find f(3).
+For the given polynomial function, use the remainder theorem to find f(-4).
 Write the coordinates of the respective point on the graph of the function f(x).

 ANSWERS OPTIONS